lorin1999/pet/containers/containers.md

-# They are everywhere !1!!
+# Containers!
+They are everywhere !1!!

 ![image](containers.jpg)

 Containers and the intuitive way of working with them are one of the features of Python that can make you productive with the language right from the start.
+They are also an integral part of the internal language mechanics, so understanding them is essential tp understand how Python as a language ticks.

+What turns a class into a container?
+If the class implements the `def __contains__` method it is a container.

-## All container types are Sequences (iterables)
+## All native containers types are also Sequences (iterables)

 All containers contain object references and you can put in there whatever you want (also mixing different types).